Lesson 1: Retell a Story in Sequential Order

 - Necessary Materials

-- Provided: Guided Practice Example Chart; Independent Practice Passage, “The Missing Rock”
+Provided: Guided Practice Example Chart; Independent Practice Passage, “Clara and Phillip the Turtle”

 Not Provided: First Day Jitters by Julie Danneburg, chart paper, markers